open-contracting/standard/standard/docs/en/schema/reference.md

 ```
 #### Unit

 The ```unit``` block allows detailed specification of the parameters and price of units that make up a line-item.
-Although no code list for units has been established in the current release of the standard, publishers may consider using the Units provided by the [Quantities, Units, Dimensions and Data Types Ontologies](http://www.qudt.org/qudt/owl/1.0.0/unit/) in the ```unit.name``` field (drawing on the CamelCase unit names, such as SquareMile), in order to provide detailed information the cost per unit of a line-item.
+Although no codelist for units has been established in the current release of the standard, publishers may consider using the Units provided by the [Quantities, Units, Dimensions and Data Types Ontologies](http://www.qudt.org/qudt/owl/1.0.0/unit/) in the ```unit.name``` field (drawing on the CamelCase unit names, such as SquareMile), in order to provide detailed information the cost per unit of a line-item.

 ```eval_rst